Graph-Dictionary Signal Model for Sparse Representations of Multivariate Data: Experiments

 \subsubsection{Results}

 \cref{tab:time-series} shows the performances in edge recovery of benchmarks and the different GraphDict models on all time series tasks, averaged over five random seeds.
 We select hyperparameters of every model by grid search and evaluation on training reconstruction.
-Including the additional regularization from \cref{eq:ell-c-time} in the loss term proved to be an effective prior for the EMEG process; while enforcing coefficients to change over windows instead of over samples improved reconstruction performances for the SGB process.
+Including the additional regularization from \cref{eq:ell-c-time} in the loss term proved to be an effective prior for the EMEG process; while enforcing coefficients to change over windows instead of over samples improved reconstruction performances for the SBG process.

 We see that our GraphDictLog greatly outperforms other methods in all settings, showing that it can capture the gradual evolution of the EMEG distribution, as well as the recurrent graphs of SBG.
-We see that scores are consistently higher in the stable $32 \times 20$ setting, in particular thanks to the hypothesis of window-based models being correct.
-Still, our GraphDictLog performs better on the continuous $512 \times 1$ setting than other methods.
-We suppose that the advantage over the hierarchical model from \citet{yamadaTemporalMultiresolutionGraph2021}, which they presented as state of the art, comes from the greater flexibility of ours in learning on its own when atoms contribute to a sample, or window.
+In particular, it achieves the highest precision in all scenarios, indicating that the recovered edges are more likely to be correct.
+However, the model exhibits a lower recall compared to other methods, which might suggest that the sparsity priors on weights and coefficients were too strong, despite hyperparameter tuning.
+We see that the scores of all models are consistently higher in the stable $32 \times 20$ setting, in particular thanks to the hypothesis of window-based models being correct.
+We suppose that the advantage over the hierarchical model from \citet{yamadaTemporalMultiresolutionGraph2021}, which they presented as state of the art, comes from the greater flexibility of our model in learning on its own when atoms contribute to a sample, or window.
 In particular, for the SBG setting, in which states are recurrent, our model can ``reuse'' atoms across time, while the hierarchical model has less memory across windows far apart.
+This also explains why GraphDictHier shows a higher recall than GraphDictLog, as the consistency of neighboring samples might enforce to focus on fewer persistent edges.